UPDATE: HIV Prophylaxis Following Non-Occupational Exposure

 The source person should also be evaluated for hepatitis B and hepatitis C. (AI)

 The most sensitive screening tests available should be used to allow for detection of early or acute HIV infection.
+The CDC recommends screening with an FDA-approved fourth-generation antigen/antibody combination immunoassay, followed by confirmation with an FDA-approved HIV-1/HIV-2 antibody-differentiation assay (see the CDC Recommended Laboratory HIV Testing Algorithm for Serum or Plasma Specimens).
 Source persons who are in the “window period” prior to seroconversion may not be identified.
-When the source person’s rapid test result is negative and the clinician has ascertained that the source person could have been exposed to HIV in the previous 6 weeks, a plasma HIV RNA assay should also be obtained.
+When the source person’s screening test result is negative and the clinician has ascertained that the source person could have been exposed to HIV in the previous 6 weeks or when the source person’s screening result is positive but the confirmatory antibody-differentiation assay is nonreactive or indeterminate, then a plasma HIV RNA assay should be obtained to determine the source person’s HIV status.
 In these situations, nPEP should be initiated and continued until results of the plasma HIV RNA assay are available.

 Clinicians should perform baseline HIV testing of the exposed person within 3 days of the exposure.
 (AIII) Testing must be performed in full compliance with New York State Public Health Law.
 Exposed persons who decline baseline HIV testing should not receive nPEP.
 (AIII)